 During the period from the 1930s to the 1970s, a growing non-native fishing industry led to disputes about Indian fishing rights.
 Fishing rights reserved by tribes at the time of the Stevens treaties came increasingly under attack.
 In the early 1960s state officials began to arrest Indians fishing off-reservation, confiscating their gear.
 Tensions led to violent confrontations.
 The various tribes conducted demonstrations and began a campaign of civil disobedience with the much-publicized fish-ins.

 Young Tribal members practice paddling at Point Julia.

 The federal government finally intervened in this bitter controversy.
 In 1974, in US v.
 Washington, Federal Judge George Boldt rendered a decision against the state of Washington, in favor of Indian treaty rights.
 He interpreted the treaty language securing the right of tribes to fish at their usual and accustomed places in common with all citizens, to mean that Indians should receive 50 percent of each year's salmon harvest.
 Following the Boldt decision in 1974, the Port Gamble and Lower Elwha S'Klallams joined with the Skokomish Tribe (formerly the Twana ) to form the Point No Point Treaty Council, a fisheries management cooperative designed to manage and enhance the fisheries resources in the Point No Point Treaty area.(3) In 1976, a Point No Point tribal fish hatchery was constructed at the base of the bluff on Point Julia, at the mouth of Little Boston Creek.
-The Tribe still uses this facility as both a hatchery and a herring roe processing plant.
+The Tribe still uses this facility as a chum hatchery.